 - Use of the grill and oven

 - Boiling and frying techniques

-- Prepare, combine and shape a range of ingredients
+- Preparing, combining and shaping a range of ingredients

 - Liquid based cooking, reduction and emulsion.

 - Bakery skills

 GCSE Food Preparation & Nutrition

 There are opportunities to progress in nutrition and catering courses with the Food Preparation and Nutrition GCSE which will help further your knowledge and understanding within the subject.